Warren8824/XRP-Insight/README.md

 python -m tests
 ```

-This will discover and run all tests in the `tests` directory.
+This will discover and run all tests in the `tests` directory and its subdirectories.

+## Continuous Integration

+This project uses GitHub Actions for continuous integration.
+The workflow is defined in `.github/workflows/ci.yaml`.
+It automatically runs tests and checks code quality on every push and pull request.

 ## Usage